entur/uttu/README.md

 or provide your own implementation of the `OrganisationRegistry` interface see `src/main/java/no/entur/uttu/organisation/spi/OrganisationRegistry.java`.

-See `src/test/resources/fixutres/organisations.xml` for example of a NeTEx file with organisations.
+See `src/test/resources/fixtures/organisations.xml` for an example of a NeTEx file with organisations.

-### Run without authentication

-For the purpose of running locally, authentication can be switched off altogether by combining the full-access property above with the `local-no-authentication` profile.

 ## Running locally
 ### Build